 On the road to the final defense and convocation:

-For oral exam information, please check our exam timeline and exam committee information in the "Procedures of MSc & PhD oral examinations" document.
+For oral exam information, please check our exam timeline page and exam committee information in the "Procedures of MSc & PhD oral examinations" document.

 PhD students please print out the Preliminary Acceptance of Thesis (PDF, 12.8k) form, to be signed by one's supervisor(s) and other supervisory committee members.
 This signed form must be given to Sarah before sending one's dissertation to one's external examiner/reader.

 The FGSR maintains a thesis preparation page.
 Students are expected to read the information on this site and follow the FGSR's directions for preparing and submitting one's thesis and applying to convocate.

 Need help with writing, or with writing your thesis?